timetofish/practice/sonic/TOI/mlnx_sai_flow.md

    3. Get SAI attribute id and value.
 Transfer SAI parameter to SDK parameter.

+    The set function is not implemented by mlnx, In general case, set_dispatch_attrib_handler will be invoked to mapping the implementation function.
 ```
 N/A
 ```

-   4. Update the attribute value of this SAI object to software database.
+   1. Update the attribute value of this SAI object to software database.
 ```
 N/A
 ```